Time Blocking for Habits: A 6-Step System That Sticks (2026)

 Scheduling without reducing friction.
 A block on the calendar doesn't magically make behavior easier.
 You still need to design the environment for effortless initiation.

 Treating blocks as suggestions.
 The productivity-building effect of time blocking comes entirely from protecting the blocks.
-If every block is negotiable, you don't have a time-blocking system - you have a wishful-thinking calendar.
+Once every block is negotiable, the calendar collapses into wishful thinking and the system stops doing any work for you.

 Time Blocking + Accountability: The Full Stack